opanel-mc/opanel/README.md

 ### Features

-OPanel server management panel includes:
+The feature of OPanel includes:

 - Dashboard that provides a comprehensive overview of the server
 - Saves manager that helps you easily upload or delete your saves through a simple interface.